 Get clear on where you are going, what your goals are, and what you are excited about accomplishing in your life.
 This goal setting and visualization exercise is a great start: The Future You Visualization & Goals Planner.”

 Read more about understanding your financial goals in this article.

 Once you’re clear on your goals, it’s time to start using them as your motivation to save money.

 In “How to Save Money as a Business Owner“, we use a diet analogy to explain how a goal-focussed approach to saving will get you more success:

-“Similar to how millions of people attempt diets and fail time and time again because they don’t have clearly defined goals, it is the everyday choices you make that will help you reach your financial goals.To the diet analogy: unhealthy snacking is often overlooked.
+“Similar to how people attempt diets and fail time and time again because they don’t have clearly defined goals, it is the everyday choices you make that will help you reach your financial goals.To the diet analogy: unhealthy snacking is often overlooked.
 But when it’s done regularly?
 These little snacks throughout the day add up quickly.
 They hinder progress toward your goals.

 Once you understand your goals and begin using them to save money, you’ll start to experience true joy from fulfilling dreams you have intentionally worked towards.